yusale9/student-showcase/student-work/adam-friedmann/api-final-project/POST-order-meal.md

 ## Description

-Creates a meal order and associates it with a table.
-See the [menu items list](menu-items.md) for information on the menu items you can order with this endpoint.
+Creates an order and associates it with a table.
+See the [menu items list](menu-items.md) for the menu items you can order with this endpoint.

 ### Parameters
 Name | type | Req. | Description